 As can be seen in FIGS. 6 and 7, the WRITE addresses and the READ addresses function to select two of the 12 memories forming the information memory IM, and the address location within the selected two of the 12 memories.
-The WRITE or the READ address is gated through the storing gate 600, under control of the B-0 and C-0 pulses from the time slot counter 402 which are coupled to the NAND gate 603 whose output is coupled to the select leads of the gates comprising the steering gate 600.
+The WRITE or the READ address is 5 gated through the steering gate 600, under control of the B-0 and C-0 pulses from the time slot counter 402 which are coupled to the NAND gate 603 whose output is coupled to the select leads of the gates comprising the steering gate 600.

-In those cases where PCM code is to be written into the information memory IM, the PCM code is coupled via the PCM bus and the leads designated PCM IM (the leads S-1, 0-1, 1-1 and 2-1 and the leads 3-1, 4-1, 5-1 and 6-1) to the inputs of the different memories forming the information memory.
+In those cases where PCM code is to be written into the information memory IM, the PCM code is coupled via the PCM bus and the leads designated PCM IM (the leads S-1, 0-1, 1-1 and 2-1 and the leads 3-1, 4-1, 5-1 and 6-1) to the inputs of the different memories form- 15 ing the information memory.
 The PCM code is written into the information memory IM when the signal WRITE I-1 is true, and this signal becomes true on the coincident occurrence of the QA-1 and PE-0 pulses at the input to the NAND gate 604.
-The WRITE I-1 signal 20 is coupled through the inverters 605 and 606 to provide the signals WRITE I(A)-O and WRITE I(B)-O signals to enable the respective groups of memories forming the information memory IM.
+The WRITE I-1 signal 20 the hold flip-flops 806 and 807, and are operable to set is coupled through the inverters 605 and 606 to provide the signals WRITE I(A)-0 and WRITE I(B)-0 signals to enable the respective groups of memories forming the information memory IM.

-The data read from the information memory IM corresponding to the control memory CA is the PCM code of a speaker A, and is stored in a temporary buffer, 750, on the rise of the QC-1 pulse.
-The data read from the information memory IM corresponding to the control memory CB address is the PCM code of a speaker 30 B, and is stored in a temporary buffer 752, on the rise of the QD pulse.
+The data read from the information memory IM cor- 25 responding to the control memory CA is the PCM code of a speaker A, and is stored in a temporary buffer 750, on the rise of the QC-1 pulse.
+The data read from the information memory IM corresponding to the control memory CB address is the PCM code of a speaker B, 30 and is sotred in a temporary buffer 752, on the rise of the QD pulse.
 Both addresses are read from the control memories CA and CB using the time slot counter 402 for its address, as more fully described below.